mlswg/mls-protocol/draft-ietf-mls-protocol.md

 party can infer that the identified new member was added to that group.

-Note that these information leaks reveal the group's membership only to the degree that that membership is revealed by the contents of a member's LeafNode in the ratchet tree.
+Note that these information leaks reveal the group's membership only to the degree that membership is revealed by the contents of a member's LeafNode in the ratchet tree.
 In some cases, this may be quite direct, e.g., due to credentials attesting to identifiers such as email addresses.
 An application could construct a member's leaf node to be less identifying, e.g., by using a